friendly/heplots/README.md

 ## Examples

 This example illustrates HE plots using the classic `iris` data set.
 How do the means of the flower variables differ by `Species`?
+This dataset was the imputus for R. A. Fisher (1936) to propose a method of discriminant analysis using data collected by Edgar Anderson (1928).
+Though some may rightly deprecate Fisher for being a supporter of eugenics, Anderson’s `iris` dataset should not be blamed.

 A basic HE plot shows the **H** and **E** ellipses for the first two response variables (here: `Sepal.Length` and `Sepal.Width`).
 The